 Recently moved?
 It can be tempting to assume that the gas appliances in your new home are running as they should, but it pays to be certain by having everything checked by a Gas Safe registered engineer.

-If you suspect that you or someone you love has carbon monoxide poisoning, ensure any naked flames are extinguished and that gas appliances are switched off before immediately seeing your doctor or visiting the hospital.
+If you suspect that you or someone you love has carbon monoxide poisoning, extinguish any naked flames and switch off gas appliances before immediately seeing your doctor or visiting the hospital.
 You should also call the Gas Emergency Helpline on 0800 111 999.

 Remember – even if you’re not 100% sure, it’s always, always, always better to be safe than sorry.